Florida vs. South Carolina NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Florida and its opponents have gone over the current 53-point total in three of eight games (37.5%) this season.
+- Florida has combined with its opponents to put up more than 52 points in four of eight games this season.

-- South Carolina and its opponents have combined to score more than 53 points in three of seven games this season.
+- So far this season, 42.9% of South Carolina's games (3/7) have had more combined points than Saturday's total of 52.

-- This contest's total is 5.7 points above the 47.3 these two squads combine to allow per game this season.
+- These two squads combine to surrender 47.3 points per game, 4.7 fewer than this contest's over/under.

-- Gators games this season feature an average total of 57.9 points, a number 4.9 points higher than Saturday's over/under.
+- The Gators and their opponents have scored an average of 57.9 points per game in 2021, 5.9 more than Saturday's total.

 Florida Stats and Trends